johnabel/per2py/README.md

 # Code for per2py data analysis
 This repository contains code for processing color-switching Per2iLuc data in a high-throughput manner, with a manuscript under review.
 It uses the scientific Python stack to identify and process circadian oscillatory data in a reproducible manner.

 Per2iLuc color switching may be useful for studying either cellular in vitro or whole-animal in vivo circadian oscillation.
 To handle these two scenarios, we have created a suite of data analytics functions tailored to each.
+All code is presented here so that an experienced computational biologist can adapt the code for their specific use.

 Below, please find instructions for the use of this package, and a step-by-step walkthrough of the analysis it performs.
 For any errors, bugs, or questions, please use the Issues board on this Github repository.
+It is possible that this code should be adapted for the individual system employed for experimentation.
+If this is desired, please contact John Abel at jhabel01(at)gmail(dot)com.

 # Table of Contents
 * [Installation](#Installation)